InitRunner

 endpointslist(required)Endpoint definitions

-Each endpoint supports name, method, path, description, parameters, headers, body_template, query_params, response_extract, and timeout.
+Each endpoint supports name, method, path, description, parameters, headers, body_template, query_params, response_extract, and timeout_seconds.

 Scaffold an API tool agent: